Michael-Anthony-Aguirre/IDX-Exchange-DA-Internship-2026/README.md

 * Create key metrics for later use in the development of Tableau dashboards.
 * Add school district mapping using the latitude and longitude values of each property.
 * Conduct analysis on market patterns by generating summary statistics based on segmented data (PropertyType & PropertySubType, CountyOrParish & MLSAreaMajor, ListOfficeName & BuyerOfficeName).

+## Week 7 - Outlier Detection & Data Quality
+### Objectives
+* Identify and flag records with extreme values (ClosePrice, LivingArea, DaysOnMarket), based on whether they fall out of the interquartile range.
+* Save the datasets as flagged and filtered variants (4 CSVs total).
+* Compare the number of records and the median values of key numeric fields from before and after outliers have been filtered out.